 Update Your UKVI Account – Check your UKVI account to ensure it has up-to-date contact details and current passport/ID information, so that you can receive notifications of any changes to your status.

-Apply Manually, If Not Automatic – If you haven’t been upgraded automatically, you may need to apply manually if you know you already meet the residency requirements.
+Apply Manually, If Not Automatic – If you have not been upgraded automatically, you may need to apply manually if you know you already meet the residency requirements.

-Prepare for Potential Removal – The Home Office is using the same automated checks to identify those who no longer meet the requirements of the program.
+Prepare For Potential Cancellation – The Home Office is using the same automated checks to identify those who no longer meet the requirements of the programme.
 Monitor your emails, gather evidence of your presence in the UK, and speak to an immigration lawyer to preserve your right to remain.

 Learn More About Settled Status and New Updates

-If you’re eligible but haven’t met the residency requirements in April 2026, it doesn’t mean you’re on the cusp of being removed from the UK.
+If you are eligible but have not met the residency requirements in April 2026, it does not mean you are on the cusp of being removed from the UK.
 Instead, check your UKVI dashboard and your email account for notification of your automatic extension.

-Don’t panic if your pre-settled status hasn’t been extended yet, because you typically won’t receive an extension until roughly two months before your pre-settled status is due to expire.
-If you’re unsure of your status or you’re worried that it might be removed, speak to a specialised immigration advisor at Latitude Law.
+Do not panic if your pre-settled status has not been extended yet, because you typically will not receive an extension until roughly two months before your pre-settled status is due to expire.
+If you are unsure of your status or you are worried that it might be cancelled, speak to a specialised immigration advisor at Latitude Law.
 For your free consultation, contact us now.

 Latitude Law is proud to be consistently recognised by globally respected legal directories for our expertise in both corporate and personal immigration.
 We are featured in The Times Best 250 Law Firms in England & Wales 2025, Chambers & Partners UK 2026 & High Net Worth 2025, Legal 500 2026, and Lexology 2026 - each highlighting firms that demonstrate exceptional professionalism, specialist knowledge, and success in complex immigration matters.
 These independent endorsements distinguish us from other law firms and act as a kitemark of our integrity, quality, and commitment to outstanding customer service.